Anti-Magic Academy: The 35th Test Platoon

-Anti-Magic Academy: The 35th Test Platoon (対魔導学園35試験小隊, Tai-Madō Gakuen 35 Shiken Shōtai) is a Japanese light novel series written by Tōki Yanagimi and illustrated by Kippu.
+Anti-Magic Academy: The 35th Test Platoon (対魔導学園35試験小隊, Tai-Madō Gakuen Sango Shiken Shōtai) is a Japanese light novel series written by Tōki Yanagimi and illustrated by Kippu.
 Fujimi Shobo have published eleven volumes since May 2012 under their Fujimi Fantasia Bunko imprint.
 A manga adaptation with art by Sutarō Hanao was serialized in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age between 2012 and 2014, and was collected in three tankōbon volumes.
 A second manga adaptation by Yohei Yasumura began serialization in Media Factory's seinen manga magazine Monthly Comic Alive from January 2015 and Seven Seas Entertainment published the manga in English.
 A 12-episode anime television series adaptation by Silver Link aired between October and December 2015.

+Plot

+The Anti-Magic Academy is a training institution where students are organized into squads to train as Inquisitors, who are special operatives trained to suppress magical crimes and fight magic users.
+Takeru Kusanagi, a student who cannot use firearms and instead fights with a sword, is assigned as captain of the 35th Test Platoon, a low-ranked squad made up of misfits and problem students.

+The platoon's members include specialists with different abilities but they struggle to function effectively as a unit.
+Their situation changes when Ouka Ootori, a highly skilled former Inquisitor who was demoted after killing a witch in violation of regulations, is reassigned to their platoon.